vectordotdev/vector/website/guides/integrate/platforms/docker/pulsar.md

 [Docker][urls.docker] is an open platform for developing, shipping, and running applications and services.
 Docker enables you to separate your services from your infrastructure so you can ship quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your services.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

+## What is Apache Pulsar?

+[Pulsar][urls.pulsar] is a multi-tenant, high-performance solution for server-to-server messaging.
+Pulsar was originally developed by Yahoo, it is under the stewardship of the Apache Software Foundation.
+It is an excellent tool for streaming logs and metrics data.

 ## What We'll Accomplish